 People might adopt a property registry.
 Many communities have their own records, implying that they are aware of the importance and advantages of a registry.
 Therefore, governments have to promote the solution and educate people about the new land registration process.
 It is critical to make the process easy and transparent.
+Here, it is important to also consider the access mode: should people access the registry individually with their own mobile devices; or should employees of local authorities access the registry with their computers.
 Existing registration processes are complex and require significant effort, time and outlay, discouraging people from using them.
 In contrast, a digital solution reduces registration efforts and transmission barriers dramatically, encouraging people to use this service.
 Of course, a digital solution is only possible as long as people have access to technological devices.

 A blockchain-based property registry has a moderately high probability of being implemented since there are already projects in existence.
 For example, the Bitland NGO, together with the Land Administration Project, government representatives and the local communities, develops a land registry in Ghana.
 Initiatives have tried to implement a solution for 17 years, but have failed due to corruption and nepotism (Aitken, 2016).
 Bitland believes that a blockchain-based application overcomes those problems and can subsequently be expanded to further African countries once it has proven its applicability.
 Similar projects include BenBen in Ghana, BitFury in Georgia, ChromaWay in Sweden (which aims to reduce costs) or Factom in Honduras (Date, 2016; Rizzo, 2017; Shin, 2016).
 However, a registry faces several implementation and entry barriers.
 One of the foremost problems is registering the land in the first place.
 Once the property is registered, it is secured against corruption and helps to resolve disputes.
 However, the process of registering the land in a blockchain database can be a subject of corruption and disputes.
 Thus, initially clarifying ownership is an obstacle.
 New technologies such as GPS might alleviate obstacles and help measure and record land properly.
 Furthermore, the underlying infrastructure cannot guarantee continuous energy supplies and internet connection, harming the reliability of the registry.
 Bitland intends to solve this by establishing local stations with independent internet and (solar) energy.
 This is associated with high costs and therefore presents a significant barrier to transferring the project to other countries.